behnammohammadi/software-eng-ladder/Level 3 - Mid-Level Software Engineer.md

 - Provides mentorship and guidance to junior team members.
 - Communicates complex technical concepts clearly.

-### Minimum Duration:
+### Minimum Experience:
-- About 2 to 4 years as a junior engineer or equivalent experience.
+- Around 2 to 4 years of practical experience before considering a promotion.

 ### Next Actions:
 - Lead the implementation of medium-sized features.